Skgland/plwm/README.md

 You can apply custom rules to newly spawned windows that match one or more criteria.
 You can match the window's name, class and title.
 These are substring matches by default, but you can wrap them in `exact()` to force an exact match, or can write any of them as `_` to ignore those particular checks.

-The `monitor` column takes a screen number, or you can leave it as `_`, which implies opening on the currently active monitor.
+The `monitor` column takes an output name, or you can leave it as `_`, which implies opening on the currently active monitor.

 The `workspace` column takes a workspace name (use single quotes), an index (from 1) or you can leave it as `_`, which implies opening on the currently active workspace.